FrancisB143/IT-NEXUS/README.md

-# IT-NEXUS
-IT Nexus is a project created for our 2nd-year requirements.
-It is a digital platform that helps connect people with technology by sharing simple and interesting tech content.
+As technology becomes increasingly integral to our daily lives, IT Nexus seeks to bridge the gap between innovation and the masses through engaging journalistic writing.
+Our mission is to make complex tech concepts relatable and accessible, even for those with limited interest or background in the field.
+Beyond providing insightful content, we aim to create an inclusive digital platform that empowers both curious readers and passionate writers alike.